OpenTransportData/harvester-difi/README.md

 # Collaborators

 # License
-This project is licensed under AGPL.
+This software project is licensed under AGPL.